imayanzair/js/README.md

 # js

-A code repo of java script practise
+This is code repot of js practise